How much internet speed do you need? That depends on how you plan on using your internet connection.

 Viasat Internet is the most commonly available provider in Baton Rouge.
 They are accessible for close to one hundred percent of Baton Rouge.
 HughesNet is also a common option, serving virtually one hundred percent of residents with predominantly Satellite service.
 HughesNet's fastest plan in Baton Rouge is 25 Mbps download.

 While the main ISPs are Viasat and HughesNet, Cox Communications is also in Baton Rouge with service for 97 percent of residents and a top speed of 1,000 Mbps.
-Providers like T-Mobile Home Internet can deliver 0 Mbps or more via direct wireless hardware.
-There are also 11 providers in Baton Rouge offering specialized enterprise service like T1 and MPLS.
-See the map below to compare how many options residents have at the census block level, or the "Download Speeds" tab to compare how local ISPs compare in speed tests.
+There are also 9 providers in Baton Rouge with specialized enterprise-level services like MPLS.
+Explore the interactive map on this page to compare how many options residents have on the census block level, and the "Download Speeds" tab to see how local ISPs compare in real-world speed tests.

-3.7% of consumers in Baton Rouge14,000 People Only have access to 1 or fewer wired internet providers available at their address.
+3.6% of consumers in Baton Rouge13,000 People Only have access to 1 or fewer wired internet providers available at their address.

 This data is calculated from FCC datasets which providers are legally required to supply twice a year.
 We further validate this data for accuracy.